lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Messages/MessageReaction.md

 # Count property

-Times this emoji has been used to react
+Total number of times this emoji has been used to react (including super reacts)

 ```csharp
 public int Count { get; set; }